Mint: How To Grow Mint From Cuttings or Seeds (2022)

 HOw Mint Grows: A Bad Reputation

-Mint has a tendency to take over a garden bed.
+Mint is a very vigorous grower, and it has a tendency to take over a garden bed with new growth.
 There’s no getting around the fact that’s how mint grows.
 Unfortunately, that’s led to mint having a bad reputation, and many gardeners avoid growing it altogether.

 If we take that reputation and flip it around to look at it from another angle, mint is easy to grow and vigorous in nature.
 That’s why it can even “take over” in the first place!

-That particular quality actually makes growing mint perfect for gardeners who don’t have green thumbs.
+That particular quality actually makes growing mint one of the easiest herbs for gardeners who don’t have green thumbs.
 And, there are several other reasons to grow (and enjoy!) mint!

 Benefits of Mint